Unboxed-Software/solana-course/content/immutable-owner.md

 }
 ```

-We can now invoke the `setAuthority` function by running `npm run start`.
+We can now invoke the `setAuthority` function by running `esrun src/index.ts`.
 We should see the following error logged out in the terminal, meaning the extension is working as we need it to: `✅ - We expected this to fail because the account is immutable, and cannot change owner.`

 **Test trying to transfer owner with associated token account**